athayad/learngit-supersimple.dev/README.md

 # git-ssd

-This is a simple project to learn git
+This is the Fundamentals to learn git

 use git init to initialize the repository on local use rm -rf .git to remove the repository on local